Convertain/laravel-package-template/README.md

 The repository includes a GitHub Actions workflow that:

 1. Validates code style with Laravel Pint
-2. Performs static analysis with PHPStan Level 10
+2. Performs static analysis with PHPStan (at your configured level)
 3. Runs the test suite with PHPUnit
 4. Runs on pull requests and pushes to main branches